snagaraj0/Hi-C/README.md

 If you ask for a header for the SAM file, run  ```awk '!seen[$0]++' orig_file_name > new_file_name ``` to eliminate duplicate headers.
 However, we recommend generating the header separately and joining it to the mapping file as this is faster.

+*If you are using STAR with SparkMap, make sure to set the number of executor instances equal to the number of machines/nodes that you have on your computer cluster.